AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ## Reset {#reset-rde}

 Resetting the RDE removes all custom code, configurations, and content from both the author and publish instances.
-This can be useful, for example, if the RDE has been used to test a specific feature and you want to reset it to a default state in order to test a different feature.
+This reset is useful, for example, if the RDE has been used to test a specific feature and you want to reset it to a default state so you can test a different feature.

 A reset will set the RDE to the most recently available AEM version.